ArchiveBox/ArchiveBox/README.md

  - wget of site, e.g. `en.wikipedia.org/wiki/Example.html` with .html appended if not present
  - `sreenshot.png` 1440x900 screenshot of site using headless chrome
  - `output.pdf` Printed PDF of site using headless chrome

-I've found it takes about an hour to download 1000 articles, and they'll take up roughly 1GB.
-Those numbers are from running it on my i5 4-core machine with 50mbps down.
-YMMV.

 You can tweak parameters like screenshot size, file paths, timeouts, etc. in `archive.py`.
 You can also tweak the outputted html index in `index_template.html`.
 It just uses python